 3. Assign responsibilities.

 As you know, the age of the Internet has turned editors into marketers who are responsible for their content.
 This applies to social media, too.
-Unless you are a powerhouse publisher that can afford a room full of social media specialists, like the Chicago Tribune (@ColonelTribune is totally worth it, FYI), then your editors will most likely be running your social media.
+Unless you are a powerhouse publisher that can afford a room full of social media specialists, then your editors will most likely be running your social media.
 First of all they know the content best, second of all, they’re already grammar savvy and probably won’t let out any typos.

 4. Create social media formulas.

 What is SMO without structure, right?
 By now you know we’re all about the 12x12x12 method.
-Write twelve unique Tweets for each article.
+Write twelve unique tweets for each article.
 Schedule them for 12 days.
 Then schedule them for 12 months.
 For an entire year, your article will be promoted and you only have to do it once.
-For Facebook, LinkedIn, and G+, write two unique posts.
+For Facebook and LinkedIn, write two unique posts.
 Schedule on the first day, then again in six months.

 5. Create a series of non-promotional posts.